Is She The One?

 Since my first girlfriend at 17, I had been asking “is she the one?” with almost all my girlfriends.
 I even spent two years wondering if my wife was “the one.”
-This caused us both a lot of unnecessary suffering.
+This caused us both unnecessary suffering.

 During my time dating these women, I often would torment myself with this “is she the one?” question.
-I would pick them apart, finding all of their faults.
+I would pick them apart, finding all of their faults and wanting them to be different.
 I made all of them wrong.
 Looking back, there was nothing wrong with these women, however, I was a pretty defended, idealistic guy with a very naïve view of love.

 By focusing on what was “not perfect” with the women I dated, I could avoid taking responsibility for my own fear, unexplored blocks, and issues.